-Should a first unsatisfactory record result from especially compelling and well-documented extenuating circumstances, the Board could decide to Take No Action and warn a student about his or her academic record instead of placing him or her on academic probation.
+Should a first unsatisfactory record result from especially compelling and well-documented extenuating circumstances, the Board could decide to Take No Action and warn a student about their academic record instead of placing them on academic probation.
 An unsatisfactory record remains so, however, regardless of the action taken by the Board.
 Therefore all students who have an unsatisfactory record must take care to ensure that they earn all satisfactory grades during their next term in the College.

 Students have the option to request that the Administrative Board reconsider any of its decisions provided either of the following conditions are met:

 - there is reasonable evidence of a procedural error

-Students who believe they have sufficient grounds for reconsideration should consult with their Resident Dean of Freshmen/Allston Burr Resident Dean, the Secretary of the Board, or their personal adviser (a faculty member or officer of the University affiliated with the Faculty of Arts and Sciences).
+Students who believe they have sufficient grounds for reconsideration should consult with their Resident Dean, the Secretary of the Board, or their Personal Adviser (a faculty member or officer of the University affiliated with the Faculty of Arts and Sciences).